heptarch/heptarch.github.io/drafts/demon.md

 </div>

 The figure has faded into the greyness.
 There is no quay.
-There is only the sky above her, with its rippling skin of stars; far too many, far too bright, and none of them familiar.
+There is only the sky, with its rippling skin of stars; far too many, far too bright, and none of them familiar.
-She wakes feeling sick.

 <p align="center">
   ⁂